 When your child starts at nursery you will be asked to sign a form which gives permission for Calpol to be administered to your child.
 This is so that we can, if necessary, reduce a high temperature.
+Staff will always try and reduce a child's high temperature by removing clothing to allow the child's core body temperature to cool naturally first.

 So that we do not put your child at risk we ask you to inform us if your child has had Calpol before they arrive at nursery and the time it was administered.
-With written consent, we will administer Calpol to your child if their temperature exceeds 38°C. We will also phone parents to let them know of our need to carry this action out.
+With written consent, we will administer Calpol to your child if their temperature exceeds 38°C. (According to the NHS website 38°C, in most cases, is considered to be a fever.)
+Calpol should not be readministered until a four-hour time lapse has occurred.